BTCPay Server Wallet FAQ

 # What is a Replace-By-Fee (RBF) transaction?

 A Replace-By-Fee (RBF) transaction is a feature of the Bitcoin protocol.
-Learn more about what it is, why it happens and the different types of RBF here.
+Learn more about what it is, why it happens and the different types of RBF here (opens new window).

-RBF capability is enabled by default when using the BTCPay Server internal wallet, for enhanced privacy.
-In order to disable it, see the advanced options of the BTCPay Server internal wallet.
+RBF capability is by default randomly enabled/disabled between transactions when using the BTCPay Server internal wallet, for enhanced privacy.
+In order to ensure it is enabled, or to disable it, see the advanced options of the BTCPay Server internal wallet.

 # I don't see Lightning network payments in BTCPay wallet?